by Stefanie Michaels

 — a listless, lazy, or restless feeling commonly associated with the beginning of spring.
 Origin: 1855–60, Americanism

-So what does that description of “spring fever” really mean?
-It’s the mantra for literally hundreds of thousands of holiday seekers aka “spring breakers” (myself included) who are ready to break loose, shuck off the winter blues and hit the road of adventure.
+So what does “spring fever” really mean?
+It’s the mantra for literally hundreds of thousands of holiday seekers on spring break who are ready to break loose, shuck off the winter blues and hit the road of adventure.

 We’re all about having fun, right?
 Being carefree and lapping up the sun, connecting with friends, celebrating “almost summer”– and let’s not forget endless hours of doing whatever the heck it is we want to do!

 Check out some of my spring break tips:

 DO: Plan a trip with close friends and family.
 There’s nothing like traveling with people who you are comfortable with and who will look out for you if a crisis should occur.

 DO: Make sure your reservations are in place.
 One week out, call and confirm those reservations with airlines, hotels, rental car agencies.

 DO: Inquire with these reservation outlets for pricing changes.
 You never know–vendors may initiate last-minute pricing to get last-minute travelers to book with them.
 A price adjustment or an upgrade might be coming your way.
 Mama says: “It never hurts to ask”– so ask.